Integral models of reductive groups and integral Mumford-Tate groups: Representations of split reductive groups

 \begin{thm}[Jacobson density theorem] Let $G$ be a split reductive group, and let $\mfr{g}$ be its Lie algebra.
 Let $V_1,\ldots,V_n$ be pairwise nonisomorphic irreducible representations of $G$.
-Then the induced map $\msc{U}(\mfr{g}) \rightarrow \bigoplus_i \recht{End}(V_i)$ is surjective. \end{thm}
+Then the induced map $U(\mfr{g}) \rightarrow \bigoplus_i \recht{End}(V_i)$ is surjective. \end{thm}

 \begin{proof} This theorem is proven over algebraically closed fields in \cite[Thm.~2.5]{etingof2011} for representations of algebras in general (not just for universal enveloping algebras of Lie algebras).
-The hypothesis that $K$ is algebraically closed is only used in invoking Schur's Lemma, but this also holds in our situation, see corollary \ref{schur}. \end{proof}
+The hypothesis that $K$ is algebraically closed is only used in invoking Schur's Lemma, but this also holds for split representations of reductive groups. \end{proof}

 \begin{prop} Let $V$ be an irreducible representation of $G$ of highest weight $\psi$.
 Let $\chi$ be a weight of $V$.
-Then the maps $\msc{U}(\mfr{n}^-)_{\chi-\psi} \rightarrow \recht{Hom}_K(V_{\psi},V_{\chi})$ and $\msc{U}(\mfr{n}^+)_{\psi-\chi} \rightarrow \recht{Hom}_K(V_\chi,V_\psi)$ are surjective. \end{prop}
+Then the maps $U(\mfr{n}^-)_{\chi-\psi} \rightarrow \recht{Hom}_K(V_{\psi},V_{\chi})$ and $U(\mfr{n}^+)_{\psi-\chi} \rightarrow \recht{Hom}_K(V_\chi,V_\psi)$ are surjective. \end{prop}

-\begin{proof} From theorem \ref{irredred}.3 we know that $V = \msc{U}(\mfr{n}^-) \cdot V_{\psi}$.
-Since $\msc{U}(\mfr{n}^-) \rightarrow \recht{End}(V)$ is a homomorphism of $\recht{X}^*(T)$-graded $K$-algebras, this implies that $V_{\chi} = \msc{U}(\mfr{n}^-)_{\chi-\psi} \cdot V_{\psi}$.
-Since $V_{\psi}$ is one-dimensional by theorem \ref{irredred}.1 this shows that $\msc{U}(\mfr{n}^-)_{\chi-\psi} \rightarrow \recht{Hom}_K(V_{\psi},V_{\chi})$ is surjective.\\
+\begin{proof} From Theorem \ref{thm:irred}.3 we know that $V = U(\mfr{n}^-) \cdot V_{\psi}$.
+Since $U(\mfr{n}^-) \rightarrow \recht{End}(V)$ is a homomorphism of $\recht{X}^*(T)$-graded $K$-algebras, this implies that $V_{\chi} = U(\mfr{n}^-)_{\chi-\psi} \cdot V_{\psi}$.
+Since $V_{\psi}$ is one-dimensional by Theorem \ref{thm:irred}.1 this shows that $U(\mfr{n}^-)_{\chi-\psi} \rightarrow \recht{Hom}_K(V_{\psi},V_{\chi})$ is surjective.